GaetanLepage/phd-manuscript/sections/2_simulator/2_background/1_acoustic_reverberation/0_index.typ

 //   In the case of a binaural microphone system, #draft[TODO]
 // ]

-// @uragun_discrimination_2013 (About the #acr("ILD") feature)

-// TODO: Nice stuff about ILD/IPD in "Binaural Hearing for Robots - Methodological Foundations" (see zotero)

 #include "figures/tf_rep.typ"

 A binaural array has been placed in a room along with a speech source.